nic-dgl104-winter-2022/class-textbook/ch7/Dependency Injection/README.md

 The singleton design pattern is known for 2 major properties.
 1. The singleton instance may only have a single instance at any given time.
-2. The singleton instance is globally accessable.
+2. The singleton instance is globally accessible.

 The singleton design pattern is not unique to android development, but Kotlin does provide a relatively simple process very similiar to implementing a class file using the keyword `object`.